k3ssen/GeneratorBundle/Resources/doc/metadata.md

        a metaAnnotation object.
     * **MetaTrait**
        Optionally traits can be used for the entity.
 Definitions for traits are stored in metaTrait objects.
+    * **MetaInterface**
+    Information about which interfaces this entity implements.
     * **MetaProperty**
        Information about fields/columns are stored in MetaProperty objects.
         * **MetaAttributes**